DavidWells/markdown-magic/lib/utils/md/fixtures/file-with-links.md

 ![](https://avatars2.githubusercontent.com/u/532272?v=3&s=400)

+This is the weird markdown link syntax <https://foooooooooooo.com>

+this is less than sign

 Hear Bob Bobster discuss the evolution of Serverless and the launch of ABC at the AWS Serverless Community Day.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KX7tj3giizI" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>